Network Multiplexers Information

 Network multiplexers (selectors) combine two or more data inputs into a single output.
 They are used with a variety of signal types (e.g., video, optical, digital, or analog) and support different transport mechanisms (e.g., wired, wireless, and fiber optic).
 Like other types of network equipment, they also support specific network protocols such as Ethernet and Frame Relay.

 The way a network multiplexer works is a function of its type.
-In general, however, they combine multiple network signals into one signal.
+They combine multiple network signals into one signal.
 At a minimum, multiplexers have a single output and a single input control.
 The number of input controls is based on the relationship between inputs and outputs.
-For example, network multiplexers with a 2:1 I/O relationship would generally have one input control, while a 32:8 I/O multiplexer would probably require twelve (8:4).
+For example, network multiplexers with a 2:1 I/O relationship would generally have one input control, while a 32:8 I/O multiplexer would require twelve (8:4).